Code-Institute-Submissions/Podcast_Collective/README.md

 <img src="https://www.silverheath.co.uk/images/podcast.jpg" style="margin: 0;">

 A collection of recommended podcasts.
-CRUD has been built into the site to enable authorised users to Edit, Add and Delete podcasts.
+CRUD (create, Read, update and Delete) has been built into the site to enable authorised users to Edit, Add and Delete podcasts.
 The Landing page has the read facility.

 The project can be viewed at <a>https://podcast-collective.herokuapp.com/</a>